 Irish traditional music is evolving and growing and has become ever more popular and important.
-Many people are familiar with the sound of the traditional fiddle tunes, the jig or tunes on the tin whistle but people might easily confuse the Scotland bagpipes an Irish instrument known as uilleann Pipes but they not the same instrument at all.
-In Irish language, Píobaí uilleann is literally translated as ‘Bags of the elbow” in the English language.
-The Scottish bagpipes work when the musician blows air into a mouth piece whereas the uilleann pipes make sound when the musician pumps air into a wind bag with an arm motion.
+Many people are familiar with the sound of the traditional fiddle tunes, the jig, or tunes on the tin whistle but people might easily confuse the Scotland bagpipes an Irish instrument known as uilleann Pipes but they, not the same instrument at all.
+In the Irish language, Píobaí uilleann is literally translated as ‘Bags of the elbow” in English language.
+The Scottish bagpipes work when the musician blows air into a mouthpiece whereas the uilleann pipes make a sound when the musician pumps air into a windbag with an arm motion.

-Traditional Irish music is old world instrumental written for Irish dance as well as vocals often for unaccompanied solos and over the years, traditional Irish lyrics were about telling the stories of events throughout Irish history, honoring fallen heroes and exposing untold stories.
-The National instruments of Ireland are the Celtic harp (cláirseach), the uillenn pipes and great Irish warpipes (píob mhór).
+Traditional Irish music is old-world instrumental written for Irish dance as well as vocals often for unaccompanied solos and over the years, traditional Irish lyrics were about telling the stories of events throughout Irish history, honoring fallen heroes, and exposing untold stories.
+The National instruments of Ireland are the Celtic harp (cláirseach), the uilleann pipes, and great Irish windpipes (píob mhór).

-The typical folk music we associate with Ireland were written about 200 years ago and in the 1960’s, the guitar made its way into the Irish music scene and the banjo joined in around 1920’s.
-The fiddle has been around Irish tradition since the 1200’s and all these instruments combined in harmony along with many others are accepted as the folk music tradition of Ireland today.
+The typical folk music we associate with Ireland was written about 200 years ago and in the 1960s, the guitar made its way into the Irish music scene and the banjo joined in around the 1920’s.
+The fiddle has been around Irish tradition since the 1200s and all these instruments combined in harmony along with many others are accepted as the folk music tradition of Ireland today.

-In the last 30 years, a number of International musicians and performers have promoted Irish traditional music for the world to enjoy.
-In a world where the musical traditions of particular counties seem to get lost in a sea of modern pop-culture, the Irish musical tradition and critical elements of it’s song and dance tradition has evolved and is one of the most important and richest forms of music in the world and an extremely proud part of a young and modern Ireland today.
+In the last 30 years, a number of international musicians and performers have promoted Irish traditional music for the world to enjoy.
+In a world where the musical traditions of particular counties seem to get lost in a sea of modern pop culture, the Irish musical tradition and critical elements of its song and dance tradition have evolved and is one of the most important and richest forms of music in the world and an extremely proud part of a young and modern Ireland today.